0xSimbo/gca-crm-backend/docs/fractions/launchpad-presale-sgctl.md

 **New Behavior**:

+1. **Validates sponsorSplitPercent matches presale** - If a presale fraction has any sales, the GLW fraction must use the same sponsor split percentage
-1. Auto-expires any active launchpad-presale fractions for the application
+2. Auto-expires any active launchpad-presale fractions for the application
-2. Calculates remaining protocol fee deficit (`requiredProtocolFee - totalRaisedUSD`)
+3. Calculates remaining protocol fee deficit (`requiredProtocolFee - totalRaisedUSD`)
-3. Converts new GLW fraction value to USD using price quotes
+4. Converts new GLW fraction value to USD using price quotes
-4. **Strictly validates** that GLW fraction covers exactly the remaining deficit (±$0.001 tolerance)
+5. **Strictly validates** that GLW fraction covers exactly the remaining deficit (±$0.001 tolerance)
-5. Returns 400 error if amounts don't match
+6. Returns 400 error if amounts or sponsor split don't match

+**Why**:

-**Why**: Prevents over-funding or under-funding the protocol deposit
+- Prevents over-funding or under-funding the protocol deposit
+- Ensures consistent sponsor terms across all fractions for the same application

 ## Workflow: Mixed Payment Example